 b.
-Bid Item 14, Earthfill, Material Type B, Imported Fill
+Bid Item 14, Earthfill, Imported Borrow (Material Types A and B)

-- (1) This item shall consist of all fill and backfill necessary for the completion of the embankment under the RCC spillway as shown on the drawings.
-This item shall include all costs required to locate off-site borrow source, to verify that material meets specifications and to supply material to the project site. - (2) In Section 6, Compaction, Class A compaction shall apply.
-In-place dry density of materials being placed shall not be less than specified on the drawings during tests performed in accordance with the procedures contained in ASTM D698 (Laboratory Compaction Characteristics of Soil Using Standard Effort) using Method A or B, as appropriate.
-Moisture at the time of compaction shall be as shown on the drawings as determined from the above test.
-The moisture content of the materials being placed shall be adjusted as necessary to meet these requirements. - (3) The foundation on which earthfill is to be placed that has not had previous excavation performed shall be properly prepared as outlined in Section 3 of this specification.
+- (1) This item shall consist of all fill and backfill necessary for the completion of the embankment adjacent to the RCC Spillway (Material Type A) and under the RCC Spillway (Material Type B) as shown on the drawings.
+This item shall include all costs required to verify that material meets specifications and to supply material to the project site. - (2) In Section 6, Compaction, Class A compaction shall apply.
+In-place dry density of materials being placed shall not be less than specified on the drawings.
+The moisture content at the time of placement and compaction shall be adjusted as necessary to meet the requirements shown on the drawings. - (3) The subgrade on which earthfill is to be placed that has not had previous excavation performed shall be properly prepared as outlined in Section 3 of this specification.